soma-satoro/Evennia-Dune/ROSTER_QUICK_SETUP_COMMANDS.md

 +stats/drive justice/statement=I will ensure that humanity's future is secured, even if the present must suffer +stats/drive power=5
 +stats/drive faith=4
-+bio/background Son of Paul Muad'Dib and Chani, Leto II was born pre-born with access to the memories of all his ancestors.
-Coming of age under the regency of his aunt Alia, he has begun to see the Golden Path - a future that requires terrible sacrifice.
-He stands at a crossroads: accept his humanity and a normal life, or embrace a transformation that will make him the immortal God Emperor for thousands of years.
 +bio/personality Introspective, profoundly wise beyond his years, yet still retains flashes of youthful curiosity and emotion.
 He bears the weight of prescient knowledge with grim determination.
 More willing than his father to pay the terrible price the future demands.
 +bio/ambition Follow the Golden Path to ensure humanity's survival, no matter the personal cost +bio/appearance A teenager with the striking features of House Atreides - dark hair and those distinctive green eyes.
 He has the desert-hardened physique of someone raised among the Fremen.
 When he gazes into the distance, it's as if he's looking through time itself.